/

 Disneyland (and other parks) — quite literally capture a peak moment on camera.
 You feel the exhilaration, then you see it (even if you don’t buy it).

 Grubby meal-box — recently subscribed to this meal-box company.
 It’s a competitive space.
 When you get your first box you usually get a free gift that’s a bit meh.
 Grubby give you a free gift every time.
-The gift is actually generous, delicious.
+The gift is actually generous or delicious.
 They’re also using Self-Reference Effect by only giving gifts relevant to the order.
 For example, don’t send a gift with dairy in to someone who’s lactose intolerant.
 Or something with gluten to someone with coeliac disease.

 People talk about this stuff... like I just did.